JamesWHurst/LogNut/README.md

 LogNut
 ======

 This contains a set of client libraries for the LogNut logging system.
-Targeted platforms presently include Java, C#, F#, C++, Python, Objective-C, and Ruby.
+Targeted platforms presently include Java, C#, F#, C++, Python, Objective-C, JavaScript, and Ruby.
 There are no plans to expand beyond this list.